28 Jul 2014 • BLOG - News

-Sender Policy Framework (SPF) is an e-mail validation system designed for preventing e-mail spam by detecting e-mail spoofing, a common vulnerability and threat by verifying the sender’s IP addresses.
-SPF allows the administrators to specify which the hosts allowed to send mail from a given domain by creating a particular SPF record in the Domain Name System.
+Sender Policy Framework is an e-mail validation system designed for preventing e-mail spam by detecting e-mail spoofing, a common vulnerability and threat by verifying the sender’s IP addresses.
+Sender Policy Framework allows the administrators to specify which the hosts allowed to send mail from a given domain by creating a particular record in the Domain Name System.
 Mail exchangers use the DNS for checking that whether the mail from a given record domain is being sent by a host sanctioned by that particular domain’s administrators.

 SPF has many potential advantages beyond helping to identify the unwanted mail.
 If a sender provides the SPF information, then the receivers can use SPF PASS results in combination with a white list to identify the known reliable sender.